pombredanne/gsoc-2/README.md

 This is the current list of mentors for any Google Summer of Code projects.

+If you have questions about pwntools GSoC, shoot on over to the [mailing list!](https://groups.google.com/forum/#!forum/pwntools-gsoc2015) and ask away :-).

 ### [Zach Riggle (ebeip90)](https://github.com/ZachRiggle)

 Maintainer and developer of the `binjitsu` fork, contributor to `pwntools`.